castle-engine/cge-documentation/compositing_shaders/README.txt

 - Remember to add a couple of references, in particular to scientific papers.
   It looks like I assume too often that people are familiar with some stuff / can google them for themselves.
-- One from my thousand English mistakes: check "it's" is always used as "it is". avoid long notes in parenthesis inside sentences. avoid ", and", unless in enumeration. avoid "don't / doesn't" --- usually "do not / does not" sounds better?
+- Some straightforward English hints: check "it's" is always used as "it is". avoid long notes in parenthesis inside sentences. avoid ", and", unless in enumeration. avoid "don't / doesn't" --- usually "do not / does not" sounds better? don't start sentences with "however" or "and".
 - Recheck to not repeat the same mistakes as http://vrmlengine.svn.sourceforge.net/viewvc/vrmlengine/trunk/papers/compositing_shaders/compositing_shaders.tex?r1=8831&r2=8830&pathrev=8831
 - Recheck layout: